Lalufu/p1-mqtt/README.md

   for details on the syntax.
 Command line options given in addition to the config file override settings in the config file.

+`--host`
+: Host name or IP of device connected to the P1 meter

+`--port`
+: TCP port of device connected to the P1 meter

 `--device`
-: Device file of the serial port to use.
+: Device file of the serial port connected to the P1 meter

   Config file: Section `general`, `device`